Fordjour12/housing/docs/nextjs rules.md

 ### Directory Structure

-The project follows this route layout in the `project` directory:
+The project follows this route layout in the `app` directory:

 ```
 /